 Once required Tier II reporting information and documents are uploaded to a state’s reporting portal, several states require facilities to pay a filing fee per report.
 Fee amounts vary based on a state’s criteria.
 For instance, states including Louisiana, Minnesota, and Pennsylvania bill your facility per each chemical being reported.
 Other states, like New Jersey, bill the facility by the number of employees.
 Many state portals accept payment of the fees directly, whereas other states send your facility a bill and require you to pay by check or credit card.
 Depending on your state, the LEPCs may charge fees as well.

-When is all of this information and documentation due?
-Again, the annual Tier II report is due March 1, which is the deadline set federally.
+When is all this information and documentation due?
+Again, the annual Tier II report is due March 1 each year, which is the deadline set federally.
 All 50 states follow this deadline except for specific jurisdictions in California.
 California is divided into Certified Unified Program Agencies, or CUPAs for short.
 Some CUPAs require this information to be submitted at different times during the year.
 Also in New Jersey, public and private entities have different due dates.
 For the most part, states require the information before March 1.
-If your information is submitted late or not submitted at all, you could be subject to enforcement actions or fines.
+If your information is submitted late or not submitted at all, you could be subject to enforcement actions, fines, or both.

 Tier II reporting preparations for EPCRA compliance are a year-round activity.
 Or at least they should be to avoid the risk of non-compliance, which can result in costly penalties and a tarnished reputation for your business.
 With our end-to-end platform for environmental compliance, Encamp lets you proactively manage the risk of non-compliance as well as error-prone manual processes to prepare and submit Tier reports.